 Thorlabs' Full-Wave Liquid Crystal Variable Retarders (LCVR) use a nematic liquid crystal cell to function as a variable wave plate.
 The absence of moving parts provides quick switching times on the order of milliseconds (see the Switching Time tab for details).
 AR coatings are available for five wavelength ranges: 350 - 700 nm, 650 - 1050 nm, 1050 - 1700 nm, 1650 - 3000 nm, or 3600 - 5600 nm (see the Performance tab for transmission and retardance data).

-Thorlabs offers two clear aperture sizes: Ø10 mm and Ø20 mm.
-For the Ø10 mm LC retarders, there are two variable retardation ranges available: 0 nm to λ retardation for retarders with residual retardance compensation, and ~30 nm to λ retardation for uncompensated LC retarders.
+Thorlabs offers Ø10 mm and Ø20 mm clear aperture sizes.
+Both sizes are available in one of two variable retardation ranges: 0 nm to λ retardation for retarders with residual retardance compensation, and ~30 nm to λ retardation for uncompensated LC retarders.
 Our compensated retarders integrate a phase compensator made of liquid crystal polymers, which compensate the residual retardation of the LCVR to achieve true zero retardation at a specific driving voltage (see the Performance tab for more information).
 Its structure and principle are described below.

 Our Ø10 mm feature a 1" outer diameter, making them compatible with our Ø1" optics mounts.
 Our Ø20 mm retarders have a 2" outer diameter, providing compatibility with our Ø2" optics mounts.
 Please refer to the Specs tab for suggested compatible mounts.